 Zadar is one of our favourite cities in Croatia and we often come back there.
 Since we began photographing weddings, we were waiting for some couple to invite us to photograph a wedding in Zadar.
-Imagine how we felt when we received a message from Ana-Marija that she wants us to be her wedding photographers in Zadar: glow in our eyes and mind-mapping the city, trying to think of the best locations for photo shooting.
+Imagine how we felt when we received a message from Ana-Marija that she wants us to be her wedding photographer and videographer in Zadar: glow in our eyes and mind-mapping the city, trying to think of the best locations for photo shooting.

 And then came the wedding day.
 It was raining a lot and the view from the window did not give us any hope: grey sky and pouring rain was all we saw.
 And that was the day when we should photograph a wedding in beautiful Zadar – the city with the most beautiful sunset.

 The rain and cloudy weather is always a bigger problem for our couple then it is for us.
 Actually, we love rainy days simply because if there is no sun – there are no strong shadows, and the colors are completely different than the ones during a sunny day.
 In addition, we love the mystic mood we get in these photographs, and finally, bride & groom often get relaxed after the first rain shock so we finish with dancing in the rain and so on, and weather conditions become irrelevant.

 The evening before the wedding we met Ana-Marija and Ive in a cozy pub in Zadar.
 They were pretty busy and made the final preparations, went to pick up the guests from the airport,… generally – they flew from one place to another.
 Regardless of the bad weather, they did not seem to care much.
 Ana-Marija and Ive were really positive and nice people and they were so relaxed that makes our task much easier on the wedding day.